qbalsdon/qbalsdon.github.io/docs/_posts/2022-03-16-dev-interview.markdown

 </button>
 <div id="section_role_change" class="content">
 If a company is going to shift the goalposts or offer you another position after you have interviewed, be careful.
 This might be a common pattern.
 Phrases like "we think you can grow into this role eventually" have the distinctive aura of carrot-chasing.
+<br/><br/>
+Another example of this is when you are offered far belong your asking salary and they respond that they will increase it after a certain period.
+While that might be true, you need to ensure that you have a short-term mechanism for testing their commitment to fulfilling promises.
+And then you need to ensure you get promises in writing.
+Personally I find that this is far more effort than it's worth.
 </div>

 <button type="button" class="collapsible" data-expands="section_short_introductions">